Coffee-Powered-Scientist/NutsFor_OR2/Manuscript/Thesis Notes_MKDWN.md

 Sedimentary mineral weathering fluxes were unknown due to a lack of knowledge of the sedimentary mineral end-members, weatherable mineral area was calibrated until lysimeter fluxes matched observed leaching fluxes ~citep{}.
 Basaltic sites had known mineral weathering fluxes for Ca ~citep{}, the weatherable mineral area parameter was calibrated until these fluxes matched observed ones.
 Unlike sedimentary sites, leaching fluxes were unconstrained for basalt sites.
 Instead, tree uptake, mineral weathering, and exchangeable nutrient changes were monitored for long-term stability within the simulation.
 Still, the loss rate of nutrients in the basalt sites could not be easily constrained against regional data.
 The analyzed behavior of the basalt sites is thus more qualitative compared to the sedimentary sites, offering a more heuristic analysis of basalt sites.

+In extension to calibration, the results of NutsFor simulations were observed and validated against a wide breadth of data noted in Table A2.
+This validation step ensures that simulated trends are within realistic constraints to observed ones.

 #### Experimental Design

+Sedimentary and....